top of page

 Final Tip

+If your shoes need attention, visit our Squirrel Hill shoe repair shop.
 If you don’t know what your shoes are made of — or what to use — bring them in.

 Squirrel Hill Shoe Repair will gladly show you exactly what they need.